PLE Spanish Positions in Community Organizations

 Procedure to follow for volunteering in these organizations

-- Go to the INFORMATIONAL MEETING which is held at the beginning and near the end of the quarter.
-(See Enrolling for specific dates and times)
+- Go to an INFORMATIONAL MEETING which is held during the first and seventh weeek of the term.

 - Register for the class at the meeting.

 - From the list below, choose one of the jobs that you are interested in .

 - Call the contact number listed below.
 Present yourself as a PLE student and set up a time to meet with the organizational leader.

 - Meet with the volunteer organizational leader in charge.
 Fill out the UO PLE agreement form and you and that person will sign it.
 Make sure to record your hours of work and have your employer sign the time sheet.

 Early Childhood CARES Program

 LCC, English as a Second Language, OUTREACH